 One of the hardest things in keeping chickens is keeping those chickens out of the reach of chicken predators.
 It seems that everything wants to eat chickens: neighborhood dogs, raccoons, foxes, weasels, and even chicken hawks.
 But you’re smarter than they are.
 Here’s how to keep your hens safe.

 Use Hardware Cloth

 Wherever you would use chicken wire, such as window areas for ventilation, around the bottom, or to make the run, use hardware cloth instead.
 Some raccoons will just rip open chicken wire and enter at will.
-Hardware cloth (the finer mesh the better) is much more expensive but much more of a deterrent.
+Hardware cloth (the finer mesh the better) is more expensive but much more of a deterrent.

 Protect Them From Burrowing Animals